 Sales Enablement is a combination of multiple sales functions

-If you ask the question, “What is Sales Enablement” to ten people, you’ll get ten different answers.
-Some will say the it’s training.
+If you ask the question, “What is Sales Enablement?” to ten people, you’ll get ten different answers.
+Some will say it’s training.
 Others will say that it’s on-boarding new employees and building a solid foundational experience that will lead to long-term success.

 Understanding the importance of Sales Enablement

 As Sales Enablement professionals, we often complain that senior leaders don’t understand the importance of our craft and don’t appreciate the value we add.
-In many cases, though, the fault for this lack of understanding and appreciation lies with us.
+In many cases, though, we’re to blame for this lack of understanding and appreciation, and here’s why:

 - We often don’t speak the language of business, and we don’t do a good job of strategically aligning our programs to their goals.